bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 ##### Scale Out

-This example is trivial, but lets imagine that mathematical operations were so popular that we could no longer perform them in using a single machine.
-All we have to do is start another instance of `mathd`.
+This example is trivial, but lets imagine that mathematical operations were so popular that we could no longer perform them using a single machine.
+All we we have to do is start another instance of `mathd`.

 ```bash